-As long as you spend your time doing one or all of those things and not cheating by keeping tabs on work when you should be separating yourself from that, you’ll come out of it with a new perspective.
+As long as you spend your time doing one or all of those things—and not cheating by keeping tabs on work while you’re away—you’ll come out of it more motivated and more productive.

-I spend my yearly sabbatical focusing on how I can improve my life and my work.
-Like I mentioned above, the main question I ask myself is, “What is going to make Riskology great next year?”
+I spend my annual sabbatical focusing on how I can improve my life and my work.
+Like I mentioned above, the main question I ask is, “What is going to make Riskology great in the next year?”

-With the daily work of the site out of the way, I have a lot of space to think about the answer to that question from a new perspective.
-There’s no pressure to have an immediate answer because there’s no pressing work waiting on that answer.
+With the daily tasks of the business out of the way, I have a lot of space to think about the answer from a new perspective.
+There’s no pressure for an immediate answer because there’s nothing that’s held up by it.

-Here are the smaller questions I ask myself throughout the month and spend at least an hour each day pondering.
-Because I do this in December, the questions overlap with my annual review:
+Here are the smaller questions I ask myself throughout the month and spend at least an hour each day pondering:2

 - What went well this year?